Turbulent transport coefficients in spherical wedge dynamo simulations of solar-like stars: Results

 The latitudinal component $\gamma_{\theta}$ is antisymmetric with respect to the equator ($\tilde{P}=-0.99$).
 It is negative (positive) in the northern (southern) hemisphere in the lower half of the convection zone, with extrema close to the tangent cylinder, while in the upper half of the convection zone its sign is mostly opposite.
 This means that turbulent pumping is poleward in the lower half of the convection zone and equatorward in the upper half, as also indicated by the streamlines of $\ggamma_{\rm pol}=\gamma_r \eee_r + \gamma_\theta \eee_\theta$ in \Fig{turb}.
 Interestingly, the pumping is strongly equatorward in the same region where equatorward migration of the toroidal field is caused by the negative shear; see Figs.~\ref{alpij}, \ref{effects} and \ref{turb} and compare with Figs.~3 and 4 of \cite{WKKB14}.

 The azimuthal component $\gamma_\phi$ is close to being equatorially symmetric ($\tilde{P}=0.99$).
 It is positive near the surface at low to mid latitudes as well as near the tangent cylinder at low latitudes, otherwise negative with minima just inside the latter (see \Fig{effvel} for $\gamma_\phi$ in physical units).
-All components show strong similarity with the turbulent pumping coefficients presented in \cite{SRSRC07,SPD12}; only in the upper half of the convection zone and in particular near the surface we do find a different behavior.
+All components show strong similarity with the turbulent pumping coefficients presented in \cite{SRSRC07,SPD12}; only in the upper half of the convection zone and in particular near the surface do we find a different behavior.

-To understand the effects of the off-diagonal components of $\aalpha$, \cite{K91}, \cite{OSBR02} and, e.g., \cite{KKOS06} have advocated a view of {\it component-wise pumping} in which three different pumping velocities $\ggamma^{(i)}$, acting on the Cartesian component fields\footnote{No summation over $i$ is applied here.} $\meanBB^{(i)}=\meanB_i \ee_i$, are identified.
-Under the condition that the latter are all solenoidal and the former are spatially constant, it can be shown that each component field is {\it advected} as $\partial_t \meanBB^{(i)} = -\ggamma^{(i)} \cdot\nab \meanBB^{(i)}$.
+To understand the effects of the off-diagonal components of $\aalpha$, \cite{K91}, \cite{OSBR02} and, for example, \cite{KKOS06} have advocated a view of component-wise pumping in which three different pumping velocities $\ggamma^{(i)}$, acting on the Cartesian component fields\footnote{No summation over $i$ is applied here.} $\meanBB^{(i)}=\meanB_i \ee_i$, are identified.
+Under the condition that the latter are all solenoidal and the former are spatially constant, it can be shown that each component field is advected as $\partial_t \meanBB^{(i)} = -\ggamma^{(i)} \cdot\nab \meanBB^{(i)}$.
 In the present context, however, neither of the stated conditions is satisfied.
-Given that the poloidal and toroidal constituents of $\meanBB$ are solenoidal, thus satisfying the first condition, we consider their evolution focussing on the terms related to turbulent pumping and mean velocities
+Given that the poloidal and toroidal constituents of $\meanBB$ are solenoidal, we consider their evolution separately, focussing on the terms related to turbulent pumping and mean velocities

-Thus, in the absence of all other effects, both $\meanBBp$ and $\meanBBt$ are {\it frozen into} (but not advected by) the ``effective'' mean poloidal velocity $\meanUU{}_{\rm pol}^{\rm eff}=\meanUUp+\ggamma_{\rm pol}$, while the toroidal field is in addition subject to the source term $\nab\times\big(\meanUU{}_{\rm tor}^{\rm eff} \times \meanBBp\big)$, $\meanUU{}_{\rm tor}^{\rm eff}=\meanUUt+\ggamma_{\rm tor}$, representing the winding-up of the poloidal field by the simultaneous effect of differential rotation and toroidal pumping $\ggamma_{\rm tor}=\gamma_\phi\eee_\phi$.
+Thus, in the absence of all other effects, both $\meanBBp$ and $\meanBBt$ are frozen into (but not advected by) the ``effective'' mean poloidal velocity $\meanUU{}_{\rm pol}^{\rm eff}=\meanUUp+\ggamma_{\rm pol}$, while the toroidal field is, in addition, subject to the source term $\nab\times\big(\meanUU{}_{\rm tor}^{\rm eff} \times \meanBBp\big)$, $\meanUU{}_{\rm tor}^{\rm eff}=\meanUUt+\ggamma_{\rm tor}$, representing the winding-up of the poloidal field by the simultaneous effect of differential rotation and toroidal pumping $\ggamma_{\rm tor}=\gamma_\phi\eee_\phi$.